 "Forgive me Mary," he whispered, "I failed."

 He pulled a gun from under his pillow and placed it at his temple.
 Closing his eyes, he was about to pull the trigger when there was a loud crashing noise.
-He opened his eyes to see the door had been torn off by an infected who was at least three times the weight of the human in muscle alone.
-It was the alpha male of the infected tribe who lived in this section of the former city.
+He opened his eyes to see the door had been torn off by an Infected who was at least three times the weight of the human in muscle alone.
+It was the Alpha male of the Infected tribe who lived in this section of the former city.
 It growled, showing its teeth threatening as it stared at him.
-The alpha was pissed, no beyond pissed, furious at him.
+The Alpha was pissed, no beyond pissed, furious at him.
 The man shuffled back, trying to put as much distance between the enraged beast and himself as physically possible.

 "Human," hissed the Alpha, taking a step forward.

 The man yelped as his back hit the wall.
 There was no way else to go.
 It was only as the Alpha took another step, did he remember the gun he had in his hand.
 He moved to shoot himself again but before he could pull the trigger, the gun was yanked out of his hands.
-He barely had time to blink before the blur that had taken his gun, had him pinned down on his stomach.
+He barely had time to blink before the blur had him pinned down on his stomach.
 He was forced to watch as the Alpha snapped the gun in two with his bare hands.

 "Shh no kill human, no kill," whispered the voice of the creature who he had been experimenting on.
 He was the one on his back, pinning him down.
 The man felt as the creature gently stroked his back, trying to calm him down, much like he had done during the tests.
 That's when he realized he was shaking in fear.

-The alpha barked something at the creature, too quickly for the man to catch and the creature answered just as quickly.
-The man then noticed that there were other infected outside the door, observing the scene with mild interest as far as the man could tell.
+The Alpha barked something at the creature, too quickly for the man to catch and the creature answered just as quickly.
+The man then noticed that there were other Infected outside the door, observing the scene with mild interest as far as the man could tell.
 "Human," the creature barked, drawing the man's attention back to him.
 "Mine now."
 With those words, there was a sharp pain in his neck and his world faded to darkness.

 Maybe it was his imagination, or maybe it was because he was falling unconscious for a moment he thought he understood the creatures.